bpiereck/My_1st_GtProject/My_1st_Git_Project.md

 - Remote repository: GitHub - I setup a link (bridge) to be able to share things between remote - local

 ____________

 Git status alows me to check what I have or havent commit and staged.
 Also checks if there is untracked files.

 What happens if I try to comit without -m?

+We can create a branch in order to experiement with less risk, also to be able to develop different releases.